grand42/Machine_Learning-NiceRide/README.md

 #### Logistic Regression Model

 Using SKLearn, a logistic model was created to predict the demand for bike use based on the days weather.
 The data was categorized as either above or below average demand.
 Then using train_test_split, the data was split into train and test data to create the model.
+The model had an accuracy score of 85%.

       from sklearn.model_selection import train_test_split